melissab1238/gcp-terraform/POC/readme.md

 # Future (If I had more time)
 - make the project bucket in the central project be used as tf backend
-- make the go app into an API
+- actually make the go app into an API
   - likely HTTP REST, but could use gRPC instead
   - use input variables in code, refactor
 - automatically create a PR on trigger